aqil18/ubc-workday-hero/README.md

 - 💪  Backend created with a Python Flask
 - 🧠  Hosted by containerizing with Docker and deployed on AWS ECR and hosted on AWS ECS

-This has been sitting in my GitHub for a while and finally finished it up for everyone to use!

 ## Download and Use Now!
 ### Link to extension
 https://chromewebstore.google.com/detail/ubc-workday-hero/godkbcoibkfcggbmgiifhhialcgpgffi